-Owakudani is accessible from Hakone-Yumoto Station via train and cable car.
+Owakudani is accessible from Hakone-Yumoto Station via train, cable car, and ropeway.

-Take the Hakone Tozan Railway from Hakone-Yumoto Station to Gora Station, then transfer to the Hakone Cable Car to Souzan Station.
+Take the Hakone Tozan Railway from Hakone-Yumoto Station to Gora Station, then transfer to the Hakone Cable Car to Sounzan Station (about 50 minutes).
 From there, take the Hakone Ropeway to Owakudani Station (10 minutes).

-The main volcanic area is just a 10-minute walk from Owakudani Station.
+The main volcanic area is about a 10-minute walk from Owakudani Station.

-A short walk from the ropeway station is the main volcanic zone, where you will find steam vents and bubbling pools.
+About a 10-minute walk from the ropeway station is the main volcanic zone, where you will find steam vents and bubbling pools.
 You can purchase hard-boiled eggs cooked in the volcanically hot waters.
-With shells blackened by the sulfur, these eggs are said to extend your life by seven years.
+With shells blackened by a chemical reaction with the hot spring water, these eggs are said to extend your life by seven years.
 Although the shell is black, the inside is a normal boiled egg.